henrietta-k/adapt-learning-wiki/Accessibility.md

 "_globals": {
         "_components": {
             "_mynewcomp": {
                 "ariaRegion": "This component is made up of things that do this and that.
-Select the thingamajig to access the content.", "instruction": ""
+Select the thingamajig to access the content."
             },
 ```